-On saying that, loss doesn’t only include losing a loved one.
-Loss comes in many forms – losing a job, loss of physical ability, loss of a future dream that can no longer happen, changes in life stages.
-Therapy can help you become unstuck by exploring your thoughts and feelings around your loss.
+Loss and bereavement doesn’t only include losing a loved one.
+Loss comes in many forms – losing a job, loss of physical ability, loss of a relationship or marriage, loss of a future dream that can no longer happen and changes in life stages.

-grief is just love with nowhere to go, gathered up in the cornerscof your eyes, the lump in your throat and the hollow of your chest
+Grief is just love with nowhere to go, gathered up in the corners of your eyes, the lump in your throat and the hollow of your chest